Zhang Jigang: 2000-present

-A period of international acclaim and militaristic success for Zhang Jigang.
+Zhang Jigang has enjoyed international acclaim and success in his military career.
 He was promoted to the rank of Lt.
 General in 2006 and currently holds the highest military rank in China for any non-combat officer.
 Aside from receiving awards in Hollywood California, North Korea, Japan and Monaco, Zhang Jigang created a number of multimillion-dollar large-scale productions that subsequently toured America, Australia, Italy and Spain.
 He currently resides in Beijing, China with his wife Zhang Lamei.

 Thousand Hand Bodhisattva (Guan Yin) (千手观音)

-Zhang Jigang's most famous and influential production.
-The piece features 21 hearing impaired dancers who form remarkable arm and hand positions by standing very squished together in a straight line.
-Breathtaking images are created as the dancers produce perfectly timed and choreographed movements.
-The show quickly became a national treasure and overwhelming domestic success.
-It was first performed internationally at the Kennedy Centre in Washington, D.C. in front of former President of the United States Bill Clinton, senior White House staff and spectators.
-It generated rave reviews and was showcased shortly thereafter around the world in countries including Australia, Japan, North Korea, Egypt, Turkey and Italy.
-In 2004 it was performed at the Closing Ceremonies for the 2004 Summer Paralympics in Athens, Greece and Miss World 2004 pageant held in Sanya, China.
-The primary filmed version was captured in 2005 at the Spring Festival in China on CCTV.
-It subsequently spread across the internet on such sites as Google Video and YouTube (see it here).
-It is widely estimated that hundreds of millions of Chinese and international viewers around the world have viewed the videos online.
+Zhang Jigang's most famous and influential production, the piece features 21 hearing-impaired dancers who form remarkable arm and hand positions by standing closely together in a straight line.
+Breathtaking images are created as the dancers perform perfectly synchronized movements.
+The show became a national treasure and an overwhelming domestic success.
+It was first performed internationally at the Kennedy Center in Washington, D.C. before former U.S. President Bill Clinton, senior White House staff, and other spectators.
+It was then showcased around the world in countries including Australia, Japan, North Korea, Egypt, Turkey, and Italy.
+In 2004, it was performed at the Closing Ceremony of the 2004 Summer Paralympics in Athens, Greece, as well as at the Miss World 2004 pageant held in Sanya, China. [citation needed] The primary filmed version was recorded during the 2005 Spring Festival Gala on CCTV.
+It subsequently spread across the internet through platforms such as Google Video and YouTube.
+As a result, hundreds of millions of viewers in China and around the world have watched the performance online.